Which Country is Right for You? Mexico vs Iceland

 The Weather

-One of the most drastic differences between Mexico vs Iceland is their climates.
+One of the most drastic differences between Mexico and Iceland is their climates.
 Mexico is located in the Northern Hemisphere, while Iceland is in the middle of the Atlantic Ocean, halfway between the United States and the United Kingdom.
 Mexico’s climate varies widely depending on elevation and latitude, but generally, it can be described as tropical, semi-arid, or temperate.
 During 180 days, Mexico experiences an average temperature of 27°C (81°F).
 Iceland, however, has a much cooler climate.
 It lies at the intersection of the Gulf Stream and the high-speed datum that travels south from the Arctic Ocean.
 Due to its location, Iceland experiences a mild subarctic climate with frequent rain and snowfall during winter.
 The average temperature during 180 days is 6°C (43°F).

 The Landscape